germanattanasio/your-celebrity-match/README.md

 ### Auto-Lookup
 1. Choose a person on Twitter to include as a 'celebrity'.
 Ensure this person is verified, has at least 10,000 followers, and has over 1,000 tweets.
-2. Make a call to:
+2. Make a POST request to:

 	```
 	http://localhost:3000/celebrities/add/@username